 As I delve into the fascinating concept of Basal Metabolic Rate (BMR), I am intrigued by the innate ability of our bodies to constantly burn energy, even when we are at rest.
 This metabolic phenomenon, often referred to as the “caloric expenditure of doing nothing,” sheds light on the foundation of our body’s energy requirements.
 Understanding BMR aids in comprehending how our bodies function, providing insight into various aspects of our overall health and well-being.

-See also How many calories in a small crunchie bar
+See also How many calories are in a stella artois beer

 When discussing BMR, we are essentially referring to the amount of energy our bodies require to sustain basic physiological functions while at rest.
 These functions include activities like maintaining body temperature, circulating blood, breathing, and even cellular processes.
 The energy expended during these tasks is measured in calories and can vary depending on several factors such as age, gender, body composition, and genetic factors.